Praeda822/100-days-of-code/log.md

 ### Days 23-29: Wednesday-Monday, 28th May - Monday 3rd June, 2024

-**Week's Progress**: Gonna be another **BIG** one for the week again.
+**Week's Progress:** Gonna be another **BIG** one for the week again.
 I spent the entire week working on a project that revolved entirely around **_OOP and Javascript_** to really hammer home the _PTSD_ from learning OOP for the first-time through the lens of the Javascript language.

 I also got to work with using the Geolocation API to get a users location relative to pulling their GPS data out of an online object.
 How _fuckin'_ rad is **that**!?
 We went over the project architecture & structure initially, and yeah, _OK_, it took me 2 whole days to get my head around the fact that a flowchart (_gonna call 'em flowie's from now on_) map makes just **starting** a project SO.
 MUCH.
 EASIER.
 It's just ES6 classes; all the way down (_and up, lol_).
 I also discovered the beauty of, again, bundling my functionalities together, like having a function for all my _eventHandlers_!
 The more I code, the more I start to see where and what to refactor, which is _so_ sick.